openvinotoolkit/openvino/docs/Documentation/openvino_ecosystem.md

 * [installation Guide on GitHub](https://github.com/openvinotoolkit/dlstreamer_gst/wiki/Install-Guide)

 ### DL Workbench
 A web-based tool for deploying deep learning models.
-Built on the core of OpenVINO and equipped with a graphics user interface, DL Workbench is a great way to explore the possibilities of the OpenVINO workflow, import, analyse, optimize, and build your pre-trained models.
+Built on the core of OpenVINO and equipped with a graphics user interface, DL Workbench is a great way to explore the possibilities of the OpenVINO workflow, import, analyze, optimize, and build your pre-trained models.
 You can do all that by visiting [Intel® DevCloud for the Edge](https://software.intel.com/content/www/us/en/develop/tools/devcloud.html) and launching DL Workbench on-line.

 More resources:
 * [documentation](dl_workbench_overview.md)